| Home | Manuscripts | Top-10 Lists | Rarities | Search |

 This site first published its "Best of Year" reviews and recommendations in 2009.
 See all the previous best Holmes books and DVDs / Blu-ray selections.
 People just getting started with Holmes should see the best choices for new Sherlockians at the top of the current page.

 A Kindle version of most of these books is available, but I don't list the e-book or its price unless it's hard to find on Amazon.
-Typically the Kindle Edition will be listed in the Formats box to the right of a book's cover photo.
+Typically the Kindle Edition will be listed in the Formats box to the right of the page.

 When a book is available in both print and e-text, I review the print edition.